Prevent unexpected charges with Azure billing and cost management

 - Cost analysis

-You can filter by different properties like tags, resource type, resource group, and timespan.
-Click Apply to confirm the filters and Download if you want to export the view to a comma-separated values (.csv) file.
+You can filter by various properties such as tags, resource type, and time span.
+Click Add filter to add the filter for a property and select the values to filter.
+Select Export to export the view to a comma-separated values (.csv) file.

 Optimize and reduce costs